ecds/readux/README.md

 4. Install the dependencies.

+Note: You will need to install Rust and have it in your path.

 ~~~bash
 pip install -r requirements/local.txt
 bundle install
 ~~~

-5. Copy and set up your local settings.
+1. Copy and set up your local settings.

 ~~~bash
 cp config/settings/local.dst config/settings/local.py